cydrobolt/polr/README.md

 ==================

 ###A beautiful, modern, fast, minimalist, and open-source URL shortening platform in vanilla PHP.
-Polr is an enterprise-class open-source link shortening web application designed to operate at any scale, built on the Software-as-a-Service paradigm
+Polr is an enterprise-class open-source link shortening web application designed to operate at many scales, built on the Software-as-a-Service paradigm.
+It allows you to host your own URL shortener, to brand your URLs, and to gain control over your data.

 ######Latest Development Version: Clone this repo
 ######Latest Release: https://github.com/Cydrobolt/polr/releases